 Want to figure out where the international travel bargains will be this year?
-Want to go to one of the most popular travel destinations and still find a great deal?
+Want to find one of the most popular travel destinations on sale and find a great deal?

 Well you’ve come to the right place.
 As the author of The World’s Cheapest Destinations, I keep an eye on the trends constantly and watch what’s happening with exchange rates.
-It looks like 2020 is going to be another good year to be a traveling American.
+It looks like 2022 is going to be another good year to be a traveling American, once you get past all the tests, Covid restrictions, and travel insurance policies.

-That’s partly because the worldwide economic boom is not distributed equally among nations.
-If our problems look bad, it’s always worse somewhere else.
-Many countries would look at our problems and say, “You want to trade?”
+That’s partly because the worldwide economic recovery is not distributed equally among nations.
+If our problems look bad, it’s usually worse somewhere else.
+Many countries would look at the U.S. problems and say, “You want to trade?”
 Politically the USA is a mess, but economically the story is still a good one.
-That means this is another year where you’re crazy to stay home and not travel.
+That means that once we get beyond the health issues and restrictions we have been facing, traveling can be cheaper than staying home.

 You don’t have to go to some obscure, unknown travel destination to find a great value, however.
-Some of the most popular countries in the world are on the discount sale rack right now.
-If you’ve been putting off a trip to a place you’ve dreamed about, this might be the time to start checking flight prices and book that hotel or Apartment rental to lock in a good deal.
+Some of the most popular countries in the world are often on the discount sale rack, especially after nearly two years of drastically reduced tourism income.
+If you’ve been putting off a trip to a place you’ve dreamed about, this might be the time to start checking flight prices and book that hotel or apartment rental to lock in a good deal.

-Right now there’s continuing high inflation, too much debt, and a declining Argentine peso to tumble.
+Right now there’s continuing high inflation, too much debt, and a declining Argentine peso that keeps tumbling downward in value.
 The last set of elections have put in candidates who are likely to make the problem even worse.
 When I last visited in September of 2017, Argentina didn’t seem like much of a deal for travelers anymore.
 Then this happened to the currency and it’s been a different story since mid-2018.

 A Nearby Vacation Bargain – Mexico

-I’m back to living in Mexico now and am seeing my foreign currency go a long way in one of the world’s most popular travel destinations.
-The currency has been bouncing around between 17 and 20 to the dollar the past few years in this vacation paradise but looks to have settled in around 19 most of the time.
+I have been based in Mexico permanently now since late 2018 and am seeing my foreign currency go a long way in one of the world’s most popular travel destinations.
+The currency has been bouncing around between 18 and 21 to the dollar the past few years in this vacation paradise but looks to have settled in around 20 most of the time.
+Easy math to figure out what you can get for a dollar or less in Mexico.

-It is now cheap enough to qualify as a reasonable backpacker destination too, with low admission prices to attractions, lots of street food options for a buck or less, and cheap bars for boozing it up.
+It is now cheap enough to qualify as a reasonable backpacker destination too, with low admission prices to attractions, lots of street food options at reasonable prices, and cheap bars for boozing it up.
 The main hits to your budget come from long-haul transportation, so don’t try to cram 15 places into a three-week trip.

 Unease in Turkey Means Bargains for Travelers

-While I’m nearly always touting the advantages of being an opportunistic traveler, I’ve been leery about going to Turkey since I last visited four years ago.
+While I’m nearly always touting the advantages of being an opportunistic traveler, I’ve been leery about going to Turkey since I last visited.
 The authoritarian, religious-leaning government scares me and as a journalist, I feel like I would have a target on my back at all times.
-Freedom of the press has eroded massively the past five years and there are hundreds of thousands of innocent people in jails because they spoke out against the Putin-wannabe in power.
+Freedom of the press has eroded massively and there are hundreds of thousands of innocent people in jails because they spoke out against the Putin-wannabe in power.

-If you can put all that aside though, Turkey should remain one of the world’s best travel values this year.
+If you can put all that aside though, Turkey will be one of the world’s best travel values this year.
 It’s got more things to see and do just in Istanbul than most countries can list, then you’ve got Greek ruins, Cappadoccia, ski resorts, beaches, Anatolian historic sites, and on and on.
 Plus this is one of the world’s greatest food destinations.

 Spend Time in India (and Nepal) for Travel Destinations on Sale

 India’s problems are well-known and persistent, with a huge population that still gets by on a couple dollars a day.
 Political and economic challenges have hammered the currency as well.
-A decade ago you got 45 rupees for a U.S. dollar.
-Now you get around 71 and the overall trend line keeps going down.
+A decade ago you got 50 rupees for a U.S. dollar.
+Now you get around 75.
 In a country where a single traveler could get by on $20 a day before as a backpacker, you can now get even more for your budget.

 If you’re trying to stretch a small amount of money for the longest period, book a ticket to India and explore a vast nation of extremes.
 Then head over to Nepal: their currency chart looks almost exactly the same and in some aspects—especially lodging—Nepal is even cheaper.

-As I always say, take advantage of this while you can.
+As I always say, take advantage of these bargains while you can.
 These travel destinations on sale now may be premium priced again in a few years.
 Opportunity windows don’t last forever.
-A decade ago the Canadians were feeling rich when they came to the USA, with our currencies at par.
-Back then the Brits were flying here just to load up on electronics with their high-flying pound.
-It’ll be our turn to be glum down the road eventually when the tides turn.